nicholas-heger/Honors_Project/README.md

 The Force page is a simple page for calculating force, mass, or acceleration given the other two.
 Similarly to the other pages, enter what you know and leave the rest blank or enter a "?".
 Click calculate and the missing variable will be calculated for you.
 For more complex problems, you could use plug the acceleration you find from another page into this page if desired.

 ##### Energy
 The Energy page is another page in which you can enter values and it will calculate the result.
-On the energy page you can enter the initial and final mass, acceleration due to gravity, height, and velocity.
-The initial and final mass and acceleration due to gravity are almost always the same for these types of problems, and if the problem takes place on Earth, then the initial and final acceleration due to gravity is approxiately -9.8 m/s^2, which is already filled in for you, but can be changed should the problem take place on another planet.
+On the energy page you can enter the mass, acceleration due to gravity, and initial and final height and velocity.
+The initial and final mass and acceleration due to gravity are typically the same for these types of problems, so there is a single required input for both of those.
+Additionally, if the problem takes place on Earth, then the initial and final acceleration due to gravity is approxiately -9.8 m/s^2, which is already filled in for you, but can be changed should the problem take place on another planet.
 Simply enter the values you know and leave the one you don't blank (or enter a question mark) and click calculate to print the missing value.

 ##### Momentum
-Instructions for momentum page
+The Momentum, similar to most of the other pages, allows you to enter the known values and it will calculate the unknown value.
+It allows inputs for initial and final masses and velocities of two objects undergoing a collision.
+This page is currently set up for elastic collisions, but may be expanded to inelastic collisions at a future date.

 ### Authors and Acknowledgement
 This physics solver/simulator was created by Nicholas Heger.
 The home page graphics were created by Bethany Trang.